Flores-JassoLab/ExtendAlign/mkmodules/mk-create_EAfasta/readme.md

 ---

 ## Module Dependencies:
+  Already included as an executable in this module; NO INSTALLATION needed:
   [Seqkit v0.10.0](https://github.com/shenwei356/seqkit) (W Shen, S Le, Y Li*, F Hu*.
 SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation.
 PLOS ONE. doi:10.1371/journal.pone.0163962).

 ---